simonepascucci/IoT-Internet_of_Tunnel/docs/second_delivery/Design.md

 The broker communicates with AWS IoT Core through a Python bridge always trough the MQTT protocol.
 The MQTT broker and bridge utilize the same topic (tunnel), while the bridge publishes the data to AWS IoT Core on the DATA topic.

 Step 3:
 Data is received on AWS IoT Core, designed as if it is an ESP32 board.
-This elements allows to define rules to determine what actions to perform with the received data.
+This element allows to define rules to determine what actions to perform with the received data.
 In this way, all the data received on that specific topic is inserted into a table in DynamoDB.

 Step 4:
 By utilizing a Lambda function (AWS Python function), data is retrieved from the DynamoDB.
 The authorization to access the database is managed by AWS IAM.
 The API Gateway enables the creation of a RESTful GET API connected to the Lambda function from the previous step, providing an endpoint that can be called from the web app.
 Amplify is the AWS hosting service used for deployment.

-Below is a sample figure of the web app
+Below is a sample figure of the web app.

 ![](/docs/src/images/web_app/index.png)